vietnogi/reactDemo/README.md

 # React Demo
 An introduction to ReactJS.
-The huge benefits React gives you are hard to fully explain to a newcomer, don't knock it until you've tried it!
+The huge benefits React gives you are hard to fully explain to a newcomer.
+You will understand it once you use it.

 ## Prerequsites
 - NVM